MAZTRO/personalWebsite/README.md

 # personalWebsite
-It's a project about my personal website build it with React and pure CSS
+It's a project about my personal website build it with Astro and custom CSS